Article Revised August 27th, 2022

 There’s often a lack of understanding around what constitutes welding vs. brazing vs. soldering, and for good reason.
-Each is a method of joining together pieces of a given material, most often metal but at times, thermoplastics and others as well.
+Each is a method of joining together pieces of a given material, most often metal, but at times thermoplastics and other materials as well.
 Depending on the situation, any of these could also be used to fill in gaps in stand-alone parts.
 Adding to the confusion, the term “solder” can also refer to the material itself being used to join parts together, not just the process of joining.

 What major factor sets welding, brazing, and soldering apart?

 Let’s start by looking at the basic definitions of each, which illustrate just how much temperature impacts the choice to use one over the others:

 Welding: Joins materials via fusion, using either heat, pressure, or a combination of the two.
 Welding is an extremely high-temperature process (3,000 to 20,000 °C) and therefore results in the melting of the base metal or other material involved.
 Often, a filler material is added to the joint to form a weld pool, which, when cooled, is stronger than the base material by itself.

 Brazing: Like welding, brazing also joins together two materials, often metals, by melting a bonding alloy between them to create a join.
 Unlike with welding, this process does not melt the base material being brazed as it is a lower temperature technique that can only occur above 840°F (450°C), and below the solidus (the point at which the materials are entirely solid/crystallized) of the base metals.